mhered/minipupper_fun/MiniPupper_power_up.md

-## Start raspberry pi
+## Power-up MiniPupper

 - Connect the Raspberry pi to the display with a microHDMI cable.
-- Connect a USB keyboard and mouse to the Raspberry pi.
+- Connect a keyboard and mouse to the Raspberry Pi USB ports.
-- Press and hold the button on the bottom of the Mini Pupper to  start Raspberry pi for three seconds.
+- Press and hold 3 seconds the button on the bottom of the Mini Pupper to power-up.
-- If you can see Ubuntu running on your screen, you have succeeded.
-You should also see the face on Mini Pupper display.
-If you don’t see  both screen, then you have followed the instructions incorrectly.
+- You will see the boot-up sequence of Ubuntu in the screen.
+On MiniPupper, wait to hear a starting sound, then the LCD display will show a pair of yellow eyes.

-## Log in
+## Log in and change password

+By default autologin should be enabled.
+If that is not the case:

 - Press ubuntu on the purple screen to log in.
 - Default username : `ubuntu`
 - Default password : `mangdang`

-- You should change your password.
+You should change your password.
 Open a terminal with `Ctrl + Alt + t` and type:

 ```bash
 (robot): $ sudo passwd ubuntu